zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 #### `"result"`

+An oject with the following property:

-A list of one or two objects representing IP addresses (if 2 one is for IPv4 the other for IPv6).
+* `"address_record"`: A list of one or two objects representing IP addresses (if 2 one is for IPv4 the other for IPv6).
 The objects each have a single key and value.
 The key is the [*domain name*][Domain name] given as input.
 The value is an IP address for the name, or the value `0.0.0.0` if the lookup returned no A or AAAA records.

 >
 > TODO: If the name resolves to two or more IPv4 address, how is that represented?